RedSparrowEU/mssql_memory_leak/README.md

 # Memory Leak Example

-This example shows memory leak in node during usage of Microsoft SQL (msnodesqlv8)
+This example shows memory leak in node during usage of Microsoft SQL (msnodesqlv8 <= 2.0.5 - fixed in msnodesqlv8 2.0.6)

 ## Setup: